cheminfo/openchemlib-js/README.md

 ## Development

-To build this project, you need :
+To build this project, you need:

 - Java JDK (Tested with version 21)
 - GWT (Tested with version 2.12.2, [Download build here](http://www.gwtproject.org/download.html))